garethhay/SmartzoneAPI/README.md

 # Ruckus SmartZone API

-Repo for some basic python scripts for pulling data and printing data from Ruckus SmartZone's API.
+Repo for some basic python scripts for pulling and printing data from Ruckus SmartZone's API.

 Please note I am writing these as a training exercise for myself.
 Both new to python, git and it has been a long time since I have coded.